Nylon, Polyester or Polypropylene Plastic Mesh

 Choose from a wide range of plastic mesh sizes made from Nylon, Polyester or Polypropylene.

 Note: Woven Plastic Mesh is typically shipped in roll form wound on cores to prevent creases.
 Occasional flaws that can affect the continuous roll length are inherent in the weaving process.
 Excessive handling can increase static that entraps random particles.
-The yarns used in the manufacture of these products are not officially FDA approved but they are virgin, raw materials that are suitable for food contact.
+The yarns used in the manufacture of these products are FDA approvable and produced from virgin raw materials that are suitable for food contact.